Subcommittee Chair: Ophra Leyser-Whalen, email@example.com

 History and Overview:

 $2,500 will be awarded to support any aspect of doctoral research and/or publication and presentation of results from the date advanced to candidacy through one year after receiving the doctorate.
-The award will be presented at the annual meeting of SWS in August.
+Funds for travel are not available.
+The award will be presented at the annual Summer meeting of SWS in August.
 All applicants will have the opportunity to discuss their work with a member of the committee.

 The candidate must identify as a woman with a feminist orientation who is sensitive to studying women’s cancers and their impact on diverse groups of women, including those of diverse racial and ethnic backgrounds, socioeconomic status, sexual orientation, language, religion, geographical areas, and other cultural perspectives.
 The candidate must have an approved prospectus for doctoral research.
 The topic should be useful academically and should also have pragmatic and practical applications such as informing and empowering women, demystifying the disease, and/or having implications for the breast cancer epidemic more broadly.
 The scholarship is intended for researchers who plan to present their findings and applications to lay audiences as well as social scientists